-Back in my early bird watching days, we didn’t always have fancy feeders and store-bought solutions.
-Nature provided everything birds needed, and with some thoughtful planning, your yard can, too.
-Whether you’re looking to attract birds more naturally or want to supplement your existing feeders, here are some time-tested ways to bring feathered friends to your yard without traditional bird feeders.
+When I first started bird watching, we had neither birdfeeders nor store bought solutions.
+Nature had everything the birds needed, and with some creative planning, so can your yard.
+If you want to draw birds to your yard more naturally, or want to add to your existing feeders, here are some perennial ways to attract birds to your yard without standard bird feeders.

 Save this article for later so you don't lose it.
 Enter your email and I'll send it to you now—plus you'll get my favorite backyard birding tips delivered to your inbox.